Skip to content

 Instructions

 This kind of hotel will appeal to a number of different bees and is a fun activity to get people involved at a local park, allotment or community garden.
-It’s best done between September – February.
+It’s best done between September and February.

 1) Get equipped